Metaswitch/clearwater-readthedocs/docs/Clearwater_stress_testing.md

 ### What they do

 Clearwater SIP stress nodes provide a set of SIPp scripts to run against your Sprout cluster.
+There are two kinds of stress available:

-From Sprout's point of view, they look like a P-CSCF.
-The nodes log their success/failure to `/var/log/clearwater-sip-stress` and also print a human-readable summary of the stress (with informatin about percentage of failed calls, average latency, and so on).
+* Our recommended approach is to use scripts which emulate a P-CSCF and send traffic to Sprout, stress testing the IMS Core directly.
+The nodes log their success/failure to `/var/log/clearwater-sip-stress` and also print a human-readable summary of the stress (with information about percentage of failed calls, average latency, and so on).

-They follow a fixed load profile, assuming 1.3 calls/hour for each subscriber (split equally between incoming and outgoing calls) and 2 re-registrations per hour.
+* We also have some older scripts which emulate UEs and send traffic to Bono, stress testing the P-CSCF and the IMS Core together.
+The nodes log their success/failure to `/var/log/clearwater-sipp`, but unlike the other scripts, do not print a human-readable summary of the stress.

 ## Deploying a stress node

 Follow [this process](https://github.com/Metaswitch/crest/blob/dev/docs/Bulk-Provisioning%20Numbers.md) to bulk provision the number of subscribers you want.
-As a general guideline, we'd expect a small deployment (with one Sprout, Homestead and optionally a Ralf node, each with one full CPU core) to handle at least 50,000 subscribers.
+As a general guideline, we'd expect a small deployment (with one Sprout, Homestead and optionally a Ralf node, each with one full CPU core) to handle at least 30,000 subscribers.

 You should also ensure that the `reg_max_expires` setting is set to 1800 rather than the default of 300 - see our [configuration guide](Clearwater_Configuration_Options_Reference.md) for instructions.
 This matches the assumptions in our load profile of 2 re-registers per hour.

+### Chef

-If you're using chef, create your stress test node by typing `knife box create -E ENVIRONMENT sipp --index 1`.
+If you're using Chef to automate your Clearwater install, create your stress test node by typing `knife box create -V -E ENVIRONMENT sipp --index 1`.

+## Manual install

 Otherwise, follow these steps to deploy a stress node manually:

 * create a new virtual machine and bootstrap it [by configuring access to the Project Clearwater Debian repository](Manual_Install.md#configure-the-apt-software-sources).
-* set the following properties in /etc/clearwater/local_config:
+* set the following property in `/etc/clearwater/local_config`:
-    * (required) local_ip - the local IP address of this node
+    * `local_ip` - the local IP address of this node
-    * (optional) node_idx - the node index (defaults to 1)
+* for our recommended scripts which send stress to Sprout, run `sudo apt-get install clearwater-sip-stress-coreonly` to install the Debian packages.
-* run `sudo apt-get install clearwater-sip-stress` to install the Debian package.
+* for our older scripts which send stress to Bono, run `sudo apt-get install clearwater-sip-stress` to install the Debian packages.

-The stress node needs to be able to open connections to Sprout on TCP ports 5052 and 5054, and Sprout needs to be able to open connections to the stress node on port 5082.
+The stress node needs to be able to open connections to Sprout on TCP ports 5052 and 5054, and Sprout needs to be able to open connections to the stress node on TCP port 5082.

-## Running stress
+## Running stress (IMS core only)

-To kick off a stress run, simply run: `/usr/share/clearwater/bin/run_stress <home_domain> <number of subscribers> <number of minutes>`.
+To kick off a stress run, simply run: `/usr/share/clearwater/bin/run_stress <home_domain> <number of subscribers> <duration in minutes>`.

+The script will then:

+* set up the stress test by sending an initial register all the subscribers
+* report that that initial registration has completed and that the stress test is starting
+* send traffic, using a fixed load profile of 1.3 calls/hour for each subscriber (split equally between incoming and outgoing calls) and 2 re-registrations per hour
+* after the given duration, wait for all calls to finish and then exit
+* print summary output about how the test went

 The output will be in this format: